STA601-F21/Course-Website/content/_index.md

 {.table .table-condensed .table-striped .text-left}
  <span></span>     | <span></span> | <span></span>
 -----------|---------------------------------|----------------------------------
-[A First Course in Bayesian Statistical Methods](https://www.amazon.com/Bayesian-Statistical-Methods-Springer-Statistics/dp/0387922997) | Peter D. Hoff, 2009, New York: Springer. | Required (available online from Duke library)
+[A First Course in Bayesian Statistical Methods](https://find.library.duke.edu/catalog/DUKE004968562) | Peter D. Hoff, 2009, New York: Springer. | Required (available online from Duke library)
 [Bayesian Data Analysis (Third Edition)](http://www.amazon.com/Bayesian-Analysis-Chapman-Statistical-Science/dp/1439840954/) | Andrew Gelman, John Carlin, Hal Stern, David Dunson, Aki Vehtari, and Donald Rubin. | Optional

 ### Materials

-Lecture notes and slides, lab exercises and other reading resources will be posted on the course website.
-In-class black/white boards will also be used frequently so class attendance in required.
-Finally, we will closely follow the main textbook so students should make sure to always read the corresponding textbook chapters per topic, outside of class.
+Lecture notes and slides, lab exercises and assigned readings will be posted on the course website, while lecture and lab videos will be posted on Sakai.
+White boards will also be used frequently in the lecture videos, so please pay special attention to those.
+Finally, we will closely follow the main textbook so students should make sure to always read the corresponding textbook chapters in the assigned readings.

 ### Important Dates